osrf/collision-benchmark/README.md

 ![Static test](images/Static-test-spheres.png)
 *Image: An example where the engines disagree.
 Bullet detects a collision, but ODE doesnt'.*

+*Info:* The two-objects-world is loaded multiple times, because states of different worlds need to be compared.
+The multiple worlds loaded can use the same, or different physics engines.
+Option (1): load the same world multiple times with different physics engines, or Option(2): load the world multiple times, each time with a different representation of the objects (e.g. primitive *vs.* mesh) or Option (3): a combination of both.

+**Running the tests**

 The static tests can be run interactively or automated.
 In interactive mode, the test will stop at each failure so you can inspect it with gzclient.
 The default is automated mode, in which the failures are